 Remote Course Advisement

-Pay attention to communication from your academic advisor(s) about how to set up your advisement session.
+Pay attention to communication from your academic advisor(s) about how to set up meetings or visit with them.
 Your notification will likely come through your Plattsburgh email or to your preferences as a Cardinal Star message.
-There are several options available to advisors for remote course advisement, such as telephone, email exchanges, Zoom, Cardinal Star.
-Your advisor will determine which options are best suited for their/your circumstances.
+There are several options available to advisors for remote course advisement, such as telephone, email exchanges, Zoom, and Google Meets.
+You and your advisor can determine which options are best suited for their/your circumstances.

 What if I need to drop a course?